jdeschamps/EMU-guide/tutorial/README.md

 }
 ```

 Here, we first check which property has changed.
-If the percentage property has changed, we make sure that the String a number, then we round it up to an Integer.
+If the percentage property has changed, we make sure that the String represents a number, then we round it up to an Integer.
 If the value is a percentage, we update the JSlider and the JLabel.
 If the propery is the laser on/off, we retrieve the "ON state" of the TwoStateUIProperty (which, depending on the laser, can be "enable" or "1" or "on").
 Then depending on whether the new value corresponds to the "ON state" or not, we update the JToggleButton.

 Now that the UIProperties have been tackled, let's turn our attention to the UIParameters.

 **19)** We want two UIParameters: the panel title (TitledBorder's title) and its color.
-As for the properties, let's define some convenience variables:
+As for the properties, let's define some variables:

 ```java
 public class LaserPanel extends ConfigurablePanel {